How Much Does it Cost to Road Trip Through Europe from the UK? [2025]

 We spent £307.48 on mountain transport, including the cable car up First mountain in Grindelwald and the steepest funicular in the world up Stoos mountain, to access some of the stunning mountain views.
 We also spent £16.30 on train tickets in Interlaken.

 To save money, we mostly avoided eating out, spending only £38.48 on coffees and treats.
-Parking fees totaled £27.74, mainly for hikes and visiting Zurich.
+Parking fees added up to £27.74, mainly for hikes and visiting Zurich.
 Our grocery bill in Switzerland came to £171.56, and we spent £16.19 on laundry.
 Fuel costs in Switzerland were the highest of the trip so we only topped up a little bit and opted to fill up fuel again when we left Switzerland, amounting to £74.86.

 Return to the UK